Shafahat565/MYREPO/README.md

-#This Repo Contains projects done by me.
+#This Repo contains pyhton programs and learning helping materials.